TechyTrickster/Weather-Terminal/README.md

 NOTE: the city and the State abriviation must be seperated by a space!

 There are two arguments, the city name, and State abriviation.
-They must be spelled correctly
+They must be spelled correctly, and the state abriviation must be all caps.